-- Production of kiwifruit in New Zealand is seasonal, therefore to maintain market share in an increasingly competitive market Zespri works to ensure 12 month supply by growing fruit in offshore regions such as Italy, France, Japan and Korea. - Adverse weather such as frost, cyclone, drought, etc which affect crops and in particular can impact the yield of Class 1 product and the size profile of each season's crop. - Biosecurity incursions. - Regulatory changes which restrict the industry's ability to grow. - Food safety/contamination risks. - Labour constraints.
+- Production of kiwifruit in New Zealand is seasonal, so to maintain market share in an increasingly competitive market Zespri works to ensure 12-month supply by growing fruit in offshore regions such as Italy, Greece, France, Japan and South Korea (Zespri Global Supply or ZGS). - Adverse weather such as frost, cyclone, drought, etc which affect crops and can impact the yield of Class 1 product and the size profile of each season's crop. - Biosecurity incursions. - Regulatory changes which restrict the industry's ability to grow. - Food safety/contamination risks. - Labour constraints.